Everyone knows that

 records can usually provide clear evidence of drunk or distracted driving,

-collisions caused by a driver falling asleep at the wheel have less clear-cut
+car accidents caused by a driver falling asleep at the wheel have less clear-cut evidence.

-evidence.
-State reporting practices are notoriously inconsistent, with
+State reporting practices are notoriously inconsistent, with police oftentimes

-that will attempt to alert a driver in the event that they may be drifting
+to alert a driver in the event that they may be drifting or displaying

-or displaying signs of fatigue, the responsibility still falls on drivers
+signs of fatigue, the responsibility still falls on drivers to watch out

 Drowsy driving is often shown by the following signs: